zmalone/chef-web-docs/source/tutorials/compliance-assess/rhel/bring-your-own-system/scan-your-node-for-compliance/conclusion/_index.md

-In this tutorial, you set up a Chef compliance scanner server and scanned a CentOS 7 server against the predefined CIS Security Benchmarks.
+In this tutorial, you set up a Chef compliance scanner and scanned a CentOS 7 server against the predefined CIS Security Benchmarks.

 At the [beginning of the tutorial](/tutorials/compliance-assess/rhel/bring-your-own-system/), we proposed 5 stages for keeping your infrastructure in compliance.
 Let's review them.